semih-suran/jewellery-store-fe/README.md

 ### [KNOWN-ISSUES]

-- Non-Logged-In User > "Remove from bag" not working.
+- For a Non-Logged-In User > "Remove from bag" not working.

-- On Favourites Page, add to bag is removing the favourite item but not actually adding it in to the bag
+- For a Logged-In User > On Favourites Page, when adding an item to the bag, functionality is working but also throwing some BE errors

-- ItemDetails Page, add to bag button is not working

-- recently added favourites for Logged-In User are not loading properly in favourites page before a page refresh.

 ### [Upcoming-Features]

-- Admin Page > not created yet (add/remove/edit items, Handle orders)

 - My Account Page > not created yet (add/update your account details)

 - Reviews/Comments for each item > not available yet

+- Admin Page > not created yet (add/remove/edit items, Handle orders)

 ## Figma Design